astriwlndr/co2-emissions-analysis/README.md

 # CO2 Emissions Analysis
 ---
 ## Project Overview
-This project analyzes global CO2 emissions trends using historical data.
+This project analyzes global CO2 emissions trends using historical data from Our World in Data.
+It demonstrates how data analytics can be applied to monitor environmental impact, identify high-emitting countries, and explore trends in CO2 emissions per capita and by energy source.
+The goal is to provide actionable insights for sustainability analysis and policy evaluation.

 ---
 ## Tools Used